ValeriaP5/Whale-ecosystem-model/README.md

   for (i in 1:nstages){

      p_natural_instant <- log(p_stage[i]) + log(1-h_stage[i])
+# Computes the instantaneous survival probability, considering natural survival and harvest rates.
      p_natural <- exp(p_natural_instant)
+# Converts the instantaneous survival back to a regular probability using the exponential function.
      if (i>1){
       years_in_stage <- age_transition[i] - age_transition[i-1]
      } else {
        years_in_stage <- age_transition[i]
      }
+# For stages after the first (i > 1), duration is the difference between the current and previous transition ages.
+For the first stage, duration is simply the first transition age.

      P[i] <- ((1-p_natural^(years_in_stage-1))/(1-p_natural^(years_in_stage)))*p_natural
+# P[i]: Proportion of individuals surviving within the current stage.
+Accounts for survival across multiple years, adjusting for the probability of dying during the stage.

      G[i] <- ((p_natural^(years_in_stage)) * (1-p_natural))/(1-p_natural^(years_in_stage))
+# G[i]: Proportion od individuals transitionating to the next stage.
+Accounts for the probability of surviving all years in the stage but not staying in the stage indefinitely, transitionating to the next one.

   }
  return(data.frame(P = P, G = G))
+# Outputs a data frame containing the survival (P) and growth (G) values for all stages.

 }

 createA <- function(nstages, births, age_trans, p_s, h_s){
     x <- survparams(nstages, age_trans, p_s, h_s)
+# Calls survparams to compute survival (P) and growth (G) values for each stage.

     A <- diag(nstages)*0
+# Creates a square matrix (nstages x nstages) filled with zeros.
     A[1,] <- births
     diag(A) <- x$P
+# A[1, ]: Assigns birth rates to the first row.
+diag(A): Fills the diagonal with survival probabilities (P).
     irow <- 2:nstages
     icol <- 1:(nstages-1)
     rowcolind <- cbind(irow, icol)
     A[rowcolind] <- x$G[1:(nstages - 1)]
+# Assigns growth probabilities (G) to the subdiagonal of the matrix.
     colnames(A) <- paste("Age ", 1:nstages)
     A
 }